compsci-river/Capstone/README.md

 ![Screenshot (195)](https://github.com/compsci-river/Capstone/assets/77171731/8387b9ea-48b3-4aef-ac52-bdc1e5dc021e)

 My implementation seems to produce the same results, and is more efficient, so I believe we will continue with it.

+**Progress Report 01/18-01/24**

+I did quite a bit of work without a clear understanding of my goals all while motivated by bordom due to insomnia leading to messy and near useless code.